gummyworm/monster/docs/linker.md

 |  2   | symbol 1 offset from segment within this object file

 ### LINK PROCESS OVERVIEW
-To link multiple object files the linker follows the following procedure.
+To link multiple object files the linker follows the following procedure, starting with the linker configuration file.

-1. Parse link file
+* Parse link file
-  a. get section addresses (where to assemble the object code)
+  * get section addresses (where to assemble the object code)

+Then, to build the global link context, the linker opens all the object files, one-by-one, and builds the global context.

-2. Read all object file's headers
+* Read all object file's headers
-3. Calculate segment start addresses in each object file and total segment sizes
+* Calculate segment start addresses in each object file and total segment sizes
-  b. sum segment usage in each object file to get total size of each segment
+  * sum segment usage in each object file to get total size of each segment
-  c. in order defined by link file, set segment start addresses to SECTION start + size of all
+  * in order defined by link file, set segment start addresses to SECTION start + size of all preceding segments

-     preceding segments
-4. Calculate label addresses
+Finally, for each object file, the linker uses the global link context to link it to the output file via the following steps.

+* Store global EXPORTs
-  a. absolute exports: define labels at their absolute address
+  * absolute exports: define labels at their absolute address
-  b. relative exports: define labels at the SEGMENT base address within the object file + relative offset
+  * relative exports: define labels at the SEGMENT base address within the object file + relative offset
-5. Assemble object files
-  a. in order provided, open object file
-  b. read imports from header for this object file (skip rest of header)
-  c. map imports to their corresponding labels
+* Map IMPORTs (generate SYMBOL map)
+  * read names of all imported symbols in object header and map them to their EXPORT's address
+* Map SEGMENTs (generate SEGMENT map)
+  * read names of all segments in object header and map them to their current address
-  d. assemble object code (see object code definition in this doc below)
+* Assemble object code (see object code definition in this doc below)
-6. Validate
+* Validate
-  a. make sure sections don't overlap
+  * make sure sections don't overlap

 ### OBJECT CODE DEFINITION
 Object code is a primitive instruction set that the linker uses to generate